sohilsayed/chimahon/README.md

 ### 🎬 Anime & Video Player
 - **Video Player**: Full MPV player with subtitle lookup and frame-accurate OCR for vocabulary mining.
+- **Jimaku Support**: Seamless integration for searching, fetching, and syncing Japanese subtitles.
+- **Video Frame OCR**: Look up any on-screen text, signs, or hardsubs directly from the video, even if it's not present in the subtitle file.
+- **Built-in YouTube Extension**: Stream and mine content directly from YouTube inside the app.
 - **Anime Library**: Browse, track, and organize your anime with source extensions and external tracker sync.

 ---